Below is a collection of common questions we receive regarding Autopilot's email permission settings.

 - they accidentally unsubscribed, and asked to be re-subscribed.

-You can re-subscribe a contact by going to their contact record and clicking this checkbox:
+You can re-subscribe an individual contact by going to their contact record and clicking this checkbox:

-Re-subscribing a contact through API can be done by adding the following part to the Update Contact call:
+You can also re-subscribe a contact via API by adding the following part to the Update Contact call: 'unsubscribed': false.

 Do you automatically unsubscribe contacts that reply to emails with words such as "Unsubscribe" or "Opt out"?